|

 item Edison by typing the name into the search field.
 A list will open.
 There, you chose

 page of collected data will open.
-When you scroll to the end of the page, you will see all Wikipedias in which the inventor has an article.
+When you scroll to the bottom of the page, you will see all the Wikipedias that have an article about the inventor.

 You may be disappointed.

 Wikidata is a database, not an encyclopedia like Wikipedia.
-The work of extracting data from existing sources is mainly done by
+Data extraction from existing sources is mainly handled by

 bots.
 These ro